Craig Kinney, AIA: Kinney Franke Wehrner Architects, San Angelo

 7.7' w by 24.0' h

-Narthex Window: BEACON OF HOPE
+Narthex Window: Beacon

 The Narthex & Altar Windows face each other across this nondenominational chapel.
 They climb upward out of the same palette of darker color seen in the ‘Arabesque’ windows lining the sides of the Chapel below.
 As the two larger windows rise, their colors brighten, echoing the allegory of the Victory of Light over Darkness that’s an integral part of the religions of the world.